N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 Adding an SPN tricks Active Directory into believing that Mathew's account is a service account.
 This allows us, as an attacker, to request a service ticket (TGS) for Mathew's "service".
 The domain controller (KDC) then creates this TGS and, most importantly, encrypts it using a hash derived from the service account's password—in this case, **Mathew's own account password**.

-Use hashcat to crack it "the hash is TGT which is " `hashcat -m 13100 --force hashcatme.txt /usr/share/wordlists/rockyou.txt --force`
+Use hashcat to crack it "the hash is TGS which is " `hashcat -m 13100 --force hashcatme.txt /usr/share/wordlists/rockyou.txt --force`

 ![](/posts/DACL1/5.png)